 Alcoholism’s Effects on Genetics

 There is a growing amount of scientific evidence that suggests genetics play a major role in alcoholism.
-Studies done by the National Institute on Alcohol Abuse and Alcoholism or NIAAA have explored the possibility of familial transmissions of the disease and that alcoholism is not solely a result of environmental factors.
+Studies done by the National Institute on Alcohol Abuse and Alcoholism (NIAAA) have explored the possibility of familial transmissions of the disease and that alcoholism is not solely a result of environmental factors.
 The research is based on a behavioral pattern that significantly occurs in families with a history of alcoholism.
 In a study, a certain DRD2 gene is associated with alcoholism.
 However, the connection of an actual gene is yet to be verified as one of the main causes of alcoholism.

-However, it must be noted that in these studies not all children of alcoholics become alcoholics.
+It must be noted that in these studies not all children of alcoholics become alcoholics.
 In addition, some twins who participated in the study and have a family history of alcoholism did not show symptoms or traces of alcohol problems.
 It cannot be concluded that the causes of alcoholism in families are purely by genetic components.

 Many studies have been conducted to know if alcohol is hereditary.
 Scientific evidence is presented, and more data are expected to follow.
 However, the actual genetic component is yet to be identified.
 Moreover, not all studies show the connection between alcohol and certain mental or affective disorders.
-Most of the genetic studies are also conducted in animals.
-Nevertheless, it is safe to assume that genetics play a role in alcoholism, by how much is yet to be determined.

-Even if a person has a long family history of alcoholism it does not mean that he or she will become an alcoholic.
+Even if a person has a long family history of alcoholism, it does not mean that he or she will become an alcoholic.
 Alcoholism remains to be a result of environmental and genetic factors.
-Genetics only increased the risk of being one but it doesn’t have to shape a person’s destiny.
+Genetics only increased the risk of being one, but it doesn’t have to shape a person’s destiny.
 If anything, it can lead to early prevention instead of becoming an obstruction.

 Many alcoholics drink alcohol to improve their moods and restore their spirits.
 However, heavy alcohol consumption can deplete the stores of serotonin and dopamine, two neurotransmitters that produce feelings such as euphoria and a sense of calm and happiness.
 Even so, alcoholics continue to drink alcohol in the belief that it can reinstate their sense of well-being.